• Skip to main content

 • Slivered almonds – Switch these for any other nuts or seeds that you fancy!

-• Toppings – My favourite here is coconut flakes, cherries, peach slices and some extra slivered almonds.
-But you can go crazy here and add whatever fruit is in season and any seeds or nuts you’ve got on hand.
+The next morning, scoop into two bowls and top with your choice of fruit, coconut flakes or slivered almonds.
+Here, I've topped it with coconut flakes, extra slivered almonds, cherries, peach slices and grapes.
+But you can go crazy here and add whatever fruit is in season and any seeds or nuts you've got on hand.

 Recipe FAQs